rfreidel/FreeBSD_Linux_Game_Launcher/README.md

 If you haven't already, here is the setup_chroot.sh script for setting up the Arch Linux chroot environment: sh

     #!/bin/sh

     # Function to display an error message and exit
     exit_with_error() {
     echo "Error: $1" >&2
     exit 1
     }

     # Check if the user is root
     if [ "$(id -u)" -ne 0 ]; then
     exit_with_error "This script must be run as root.
 Please run it again with 'sudo'." fi

     # Ensure arch-install-scripts are installed (these provide mkarchroot)
     pkg update && pkg upgrade -y
     pkg install -y arch-install-scripts

     # Ask the user to specify the installation directory
     read -p "Enter the installation directory for the Arch Linux environment: " INSTALL_DIR if [ -z "$INSTALL_DIR" ]; then
     exit_with_error "No directory selected.
 Please select an installation directory to proceed." fi

     # Ensure the installation directory exists
     mkdir -p "$INSTALL_DIR"

     # Set up the Arch Linux environment using mkarchroot
     echo "Setting up the Arch Linux environment.
 This may take a while..." mkarchroot "$INSTALL_DIR" base base-devel

     if [ $? -ne 0 ]; then
     exit_with_error "Failed to set up the Arch Linux environment.
 Please check your setup and try again." fi

     echo "Arch Linux environment set up successfully!"

     Updated install_apps_in_chroot.sh Script

 Here is the install_apps_in_chroot.sh script for installing necessary applications inside the chroot: sh

     #!/bin/sh

     # Function to display an error message and exit
-exit_with_error() {
      echo "Error: $1" >&2
     exit 1
     }

     # Check if the installation directory is provided
     if [ -z "$1" ]; then
-    exit_with_error "Installation directory not provided." fi
+    exit_with_error "Installation directory not provided."
+    fi

     INSTALL_DIR="$1"

     # Ensure the installation directory exists
     if [ ! -d "$INSTALL_DIR" ]; then
-    exit_with_error "Installation directory does not exist." fi
+    exit_with_error "Installation directory does not exist."
+    fi

     # Enter the chroot environment and install necessary applications
     arch-chroot "$INSTALL_DIR" /bin/bash <<'EOF'
     pacman -Sy --noconfirm zenity
     EOF

     if [ $? -ne 0 ]; then
     exit_with_error "Failed to install applications in the chroot environment." fi

     echo "Applications installed successfully in the chroot environment."

     Updated game_launcher.py Script

 Here is the game_launcher.py script for managing and launching games: